 Your mind must stay active while you work at home, especially just before you begin the tasks of the day.

 You can take a cup of tea or coffee before sitting down to work.
-Coffee or tea helps sharpen concentration and ward off sleepiness.
+Coffee (without overdoing) or tea helps sharpen concentration and ward off sleepiness.
 They work particularly well when taken before sitting down, as standing up to make them later can be an interruption.

 You can also invest in music or podcasts, and have them play in the background.
 They engage you as you work, and you can also decide to play tunes and sounds instead.

 Try to look for productive things to do as well while resting so you can switch your focus and get a great mind exercise, for example, learn a new language with an online tutor, develop a fitness routine, and so on.

 Lighting conditions indirectly affect productivity levels, and it’s something to consider when setting up work from home.

 It’s easy to get tired under dim lighting for some people, while others prefer not to have bright light sources.

 We recommend that you use natural lighting, and depending on the weather and ambiance, you can have additional lighting as well.
 Small reading lamps and medium-sized light bulbs will do.

 Productivity tools help in keeping track of work progress so that you don’t stay behind schedule.
 They come in the form of applications for desktop and mobile devices.
 You can pick one of them or a combination of two or more depending on how much of the work data you wish to track.

 An attendance checker app, for example, can be used if you want to report the time you spent on work to your employer or coworkers.